bernard357/green-button/docs/setup.md

 ## Step 2.
 Declare a bot at Cisco Spark for Developer, then save the precious token that is given in return.

-Cisco is using Single-Sign On for all of their sites, then there is an extra registration step at [Cisco Spark](https://www.ciscospark.com/).
+Cisco is using Single-Sign On for all of their sites, then there is an extra registration step at [Cisco Spark for Developers](https://developer.ciscospark.com/).
 Once you are there, add a new application and provide required information, essentially, a name and an image.
 The site will give a token in return, that uniquely identifies your bot.
 Save this token as `CISCO_SPARK_BTTN_BOT` in the environment of your workstation.

 ![2-cisco](2-cisco.png)